On Israel vote eve, Netanyahu fends off surge to his right

 He announced he would appoint a popular minister to oversee state land allocation with the aim of lowering housing prices.

 Polling stations open at 7 a.m.
-(0500 GMT) on Tuesday and close at 10 p.m..
+(5 a.m.
+British Time) on Tuesday and close at 10 p.m..
 Immediately after voting ends, Israeli media release exit polls, with official results due the next morning and party leaders already beginning informal coalition talks.

 No one party has ever won a parliamentary majority in Israel, and its president traditionally asks the leader of the biggest bloc to try to form a governing coalition.